 Whether it’s a pharmacy you need or just understanding more about reproductive medicine, there are links and resources that may provide helpful information.

-The Idaho Center of Reproductive Medicine has many out-of–town patients.
-We aim to make your arrangements as easy as possible.
-Your out-of-town liaison contact person is Cortney Dalton.
-She will make your hotel arrangements and provide you with local information.
-During your stay in Boise, Cortney will provide you with recommendations of local attractions.
-Boise is a clean, convenient, outdoor oriented city with plenty of attractions for you to enjoy.
+The Idaho Center of Reproductive Medicine has many out-of–town patients, and we aim to make every patient’s stay as easy as possible.
+Your out-of-town liaison will make your hotel arrangements and provide you with local information.
+Boise is a clean, convenient, outdoor-oriented city with plenty of attractions, and we are always happy to give recommendations for your stay.